IT'S ALL ABOUT THE PLANNING; TO PAY LESS TAX

 All active companies (and some dormant ones) must file Corporation Tax Returns as this is a legal requirement.

-The return must include a tax calculation, showing how the profits in your financial accounts have been adjusted to work out the taxable profits included in the corporation tax return.
+The tax return must include a tax calculation, showing how the profits in your financial accounts have been adjusted to work out the taxable profits included in the business tax return.

 Your company tax return ideally needs to make the most of any allowances and choices you can make, and you may then be entitled to minimise your corporation tax liability.